aiatoz/Mini-RAG/README.md

 # Mini RAG

-A framework-light, local-first Retrieval-Augmented Generation pipeline.
+- A local Retrieval Augmented Generation (RAG) pipeline.
+So it runs entirely on a local machine, no external API calls, no cloud vector DB.
-Built from scratch (no LangChain / LlamaIndex orchestration) to understand every stage of a modern RAG system: loading, chunking, embedding, ANN search, prompt construction, and local LLM generation.
+- Built from scratch (no LangChain / LlamaIndex orchestration) to understand every stage of a modern RAG system: loading, chunking, embedding, ANN search, prompt construction, and local LLM generation.

-Runs entirely on a local machine — no external API calls, no cloud vector DB.

 ## Hardware target